This page provides the release notes for the Agora Video SDK for Android.

 8. Camera focus change

-onCameraFocusAreaChanged callback function to indicate that the camera focus area has changed.
+onCameraFocusAreaChanged callback to report to the app when the camera focus area changes.

 - Occasional playback noise on specific devices.